-2.02.1 Support for the management of reports
+2.02.2 Support for the management of reports

-- Following the establishment of the PRACTICE COMMUNITY of the persons responsible for the prevention of corruption, exchanges of experience will be promoted and training courses will be organized to increase the knowledge and strengthen the skills of the RPCTs handling reports. - Promotion of innovative training models for the management of reports - Promotion of innovative training models to increase awareness of the institution among public employees.
+- Following the establishment of the PRACTICE COMMUNITY of the persons responsible for the prevention of corruption, exchanges of experience will be promoted and training courses will be organised to increase the knowledge and strengthen the skills of the RPCTs handling reports and enhance the comparison with other figures also responsible for the protection of integrity. - Innovative training models for managing whistleblowing will be promoted. - Innovative training models to increase awareness of the institution among public employees.